-The Department of State Development (DSD) through the Jobs First Employment Projects (JFEP) program is working in partnership with the Office of the Commissioner for Kangaroo Island to assist businesses engaged in the Kangaroo Island Transformation project.
+The Department for Industry and Skills (DIS) through the Jobs First Employment Projects (JFEP) program worked in partnership with the Office of the Commissioner for Kangaroo Island to assist businesses engaged in the Kangaroo Island Transformation project.

 The Workforce Development Project seeks to facilitate the engagement of employees for developments on the island by providing a single point of contact for job seeker referral agencies and developers.

-The Adelaide Training and Employment Centre (ATEC) have been engaged to undertake this project and they will identify the work force needs arising from developments, work with agencies to support job seeker engagement, and report to DSD on skills development needs.
-Cathie Tydeman has been appointed as the ‘Workforce Coordinator’ with ATEC.
-Cathie will be the key point of contact for all stakeholders, businesses and jobseekers involved with the developments.
-Cathie can be contacted via email at CathieT@atec.asn.au.
+The Adelaide Training and Employment Centre (ATEC) was engaged to undertake this project.
+They will identify the work force needs arising from developments, work with agencies to support job seeker engagement, and report to DIS on skills development needs.

 Kangaroo Island Projects Economic Impacts Study

-The Office of the Commissioner for Kangaroo Island would like to determine the economic impacts across the Island's industry groups for the over $171 of approved and proposed projects taking place on the Island over the next 3-5 years.
-This Study will help identify what direct and indirect benefits could be realised for Kangaroo Island Businesses, and potential areas of industry growth.
-This study will assist in identifying the commercial and workforce needs related to developments, to ensure businesses are ready to be involved in economic growth opportunities on the Island.
+The Office of the Commissioner for Kangaroo Island aimed to determine the economic impacts across the Island's industry groups for the $171 in anticipated development projects taking place on the Island.
+This Study helped to identify the direct and indirect benefits that could be realised for Kangaroo Island businesses, and potential areas of industry growth.
+This study assisted in identifying the commercial and workforce needs related to developments, to ensure businesses are ready to be involved in economic growth opportunities on the Island.

 View the project brief.